RSSU-Shellcode/GRT-Develop/README.md

 # GRT-Config
-A package for configure Gleam-RT options and Encode/Decode argument stub.
+A package for deep customization of Gleam-RT.

-## Usage
+## option and argument
 ```go
 package main